std::span

 , or any custom type for which we provide appropriate methods.

-This allows us to create functions that can potentially provide a simple, consistent interface for working with various types of arrays:
+This allows us to create functions that can provide a simple, consistent interface for working with any type of array.

 #include <span>